catalyst-cooperative/open-energy-data-for-all/episodes/visual-data-exploration.md

 Operator ID: The EIA operator identification number.
 Five digit numeric, padded with leading zeros.
 State: State the facility is located in.
 Two character alphanumeric (standard state postal codes)."}

-The documentation doesn't tell you what has to be unique for each entry; we will have to reason it out.
+The documentation doesn't say what has to be unique for each entry; we will have to reason it out.
 We know each plant has to file with the EIA every year, so we'll use that as our initial guess:

 * Plant ID